arbor-sim/arbor/doc/python/hardware.rst

         .. attribute:: threads

-            The number of threads available locally for execution.
-Defaults to the maximum number of threads the system makes available if gpu_id and mpi are not set, else defaults to 1.
+            The number of threads to be used for execution.
+Defaults to the maximum number of threads the system makes available (respecting optional affinity limits imposed through the environment) if gpu_id and mpi are not set, else defaults to 1.

         .. attribute:: gpu_id